Andrew Irvine (mountaineer): Sighting by Xu Jing

 In 2001, Eric Simonson, leader of the 1999 Mallory and Irvine Expedition, and German researcher Jochen Hemmleb, who inspired it, travelled to Beijing to interview some of the remaining survivors of the 1960 Chinese Mount Everest expedition, which had been the first expedition back to the north side since the British attempts of the 1920s and 1930s.

 During their meeting, the deputy leader of the expedition, Xu Jing, said that on his descent from the First Step, he spotted a dead climber lying on his back, feet facing uphill, in a hollow or slot in the rock.
-Since no one other than Mallory and Irvine had ever been lost on the north side of Everest before 1960, and Mallory had been found much lower down, it was almost a certainty that Xu had discovered Irvine.
+Since no one other than Mallory and Irvine had ever been lost on the north side of Everest before 1960, and Mallory had been found much lower down, it was almost certain that Xu had discovered Irvine.
 However, the sighting was brief, and Xu was in desperate straits during the descent, and while he clearly remembered seeing the body, he was unclear about where it was.

 Sighting by Wang Fuzhou

-A more contemporary account, not dulled by the passage of 40 years, has subsequently surfaced.
-In 1965, a member of the 1960 Chinese expedition, Wang Fuzhou, gave a lecture in the headquarters of the USSR Geographical Society in Leningrad.
-While describing the expedition, he made a sensational remark: "At an altitude of about 8600 m, we found the corpse of a European."
-Asked how he could be sure the dead man was European, the Chinese climber replied simply, "He was wearing braces."
+In 1965, a member of the 1960 Chinese expedition, Wang Fuzhou, told the USSR Geographical Society in Leningrad that, "At an altitude of about 8600 m, we found the corpse of a European."
+He was sure the corpse was European because he was wearing braces.